ravesec/ravesec.github.io/_posts/2025-05-05-configuring-grafana.md

 ## Installing Debian

-Debian was installed with the following settings:
+Debian was installed headless and with the following settings:
 ```text
 IP Address: 192.168.103.200
 Netmask: 255.255.255.0